 Everything inside of us changed, and we were empowered with a hunger to not only know His Word and hide it in our hearts, but also to do His Word.
-There is a distinct difference between doing good works and doing His Word, and we were beginning to make that distinction.
+There is a distinct difference between doing good works and doing His Word, and we were beginning to make the distinction.
 We were discovering spiritual growth and Christian service are life-long commitments of obedience to Him.
 In grasping the significance of the principle of the sovereignty of God we affirmed God allows everything and superintends all events whether good or bad.
 For things we consider bad He promises to work all things out for our good and His glory.
 (Romans 8:28) It is important to firmly fix this truth in our minds when we are in the light, because when dark clouds appear and great trials or tragedies occur, it is hard to think anything good can come from it.
 Part of the reason for our struggle with this is because we live in the now and do not see the tomorrow, which God clearly sees and knows.
 In simple language the principle is this; everything is Father-filtered.

-I have said that the road from our home to the emergency room was paved with words of forgiveness I had to pray for my occasional sour attitude when facing an all-night operation.
-By the time I got there, my heart would be right and my mind would be rightly focused.
+I have often said the road from our home to the emergency room was paved with words of forgiveness I had to pray for my occasional sour attitude when facing an all-night operation.
+By the time I got there my heart would be right and my mind would be rightly focused.
 I was able to witness God’s love on many occasions to my patients and saw some converted to a saving knowledge of the Lord Jesus.
-None of this would have been possible apart from the empowerment of the Holy Spirit which was partly actuated by Cathy’s prayers and her reminder to me that it was all filtered by our Father!
+None of this would have been possible apart from the empowerment of the Holy Spirit which was partly actuated by Cathy’s prayers and her reminder to me it was all filtered by our Father!
 As I remember all of these events I can more clearly see God’s hand in all of them.